renuo/renuo-cms-client/README.md

 ### Renuo CMS API

-This project works with any backend implementing the correct API. [https://github.com/renuo/renuo-cms-api] is a reference implementation for such a server (not released as of now, but it will follow soon).
+This project works with any backend implementing the correct API. https://github.com/renuo/renuo-cms-api is a reference implementation for such a server.

 ## Development